harsha-simhadri/big-ann-benchmarks/t3/README.md

 Baseline thresholds were measured on an 56 core Intel Xeon system with 700GB RAM and a V100 Nvidia GPU using the FAISS library using the index strategy called IVF1048576,SQ8.
 More information can be found in the Appendix at the end of this README.

-Here are all the baseline recall@10 vs throughput plots for the (knn search type) datasets:
+Here are FAISS baseline recall@10 vs throughput plots for the (knn search type) datasets:
 * [msturing-1B](faiss_t3/baseline_plots/msturing-1B-r-vs-t.png)
 * [bigann-1B](faiss_t3/baseline_plots/bigann-1B-r-vs-t.png)
 * [text2image-1B](faiss_t3/baseline_plots/text2image-1B-r-vs-t.png)
 * [deep-1B](faiss_t3/baseline_plots/deep-1B-r-vs-t.png)
 * [msspacev-1B](faiss_t3/baseline_plots/msspacev-1B-r-vs-t.png)

+Note these plots were acquired using this repo's eval framework.
+The baseline thresholds we performed using an old (not obsolete) software framework (see Appendix for more information.)

 #### Recall_Leaderboard